lowrycito/handbook/pages/study-manual-general-handbook-18-priesthood-ordinances-and-blessings.md

   8. When the bread has been passed to all members, those passing the sacrament return the trays to the sacrament table.
 Those blessing the sacrament place a cloth over the bread trays and uncover the water trays.

   9. The person blessing the water kneels and says the sacrament prayer for the water (see Doctrine and Covenants 20:79).
-He substitutes the word _water_ for _wine._
+He uses the word _water_ instead of _wine_.

   10. After the prayer, priesthood holders reverently pass the water to the members.
 The presiding leader receives it first, after which there is no set order.